MC906502 - Microsoft Outlook: Automatically display automapped calendars

 More information

-Updated June 24, 2025: We have updated the content.
+Updated August 20, 2025: We have updated the timeline.
 Thank you for your patience.

 Coming soon: Users will be able to automatically see their automapped calendars when toggling from classic Microsoft Outlook to new Outlook for Windows.
 This message applies to classic Outlook for Windows desktop and new Outlook for Windows desktop.